derNarr/achrolab/README.txt

 	* _ (Underline) as separator between words
 	* e.g. example_variable
 Functions:
-	* Begin with small letter
+	* Start with small letter
 	* New word starts with capital letter (no other separator)
 	* e.g. exampleFunction
 Classes:
-	* Begin with big letter
+	* Start with capital letter
 	* New word starts with capital letter (no other separator)
 	* e.g. ExampleClass